l33tdawg/silentgem/README.md

 - **Conversational responses**: Get natural, ChatGPT-like answers that synthesize information across messages
 - **Topic tracking**: Better handling of questions like "What's the latest in Gaza?" or "What's the status of project X?"
 - **Enhanced question understanding**: Improved pattern recognition for common query types
+- **Contextual follow-up questions**: Smart detection of related questions for improved conversation flow (NEW)
+- **Topic transition detection**: Automatically identifies when conversation shifts to new topics (NEW)

 ### Setting Up Chat Insights